Island Treasures on Jekyll Island, Georgia

 Northeast Georgia Mountains

 The Ritz-Carlton Reynolds, Lake Oconee has lakefront fire pits where you can enjoy a cocktail.
+Treat yourself to the resort's spa retreat package and indulge in spa treatments infused with native Georgia ingredients and water-themed therapies.

 5. Read a book by a Georgia author